 Converting your text-based articles into Videos can be your best weapon for social media.
 Videos are one of the most viewed and shared content on social media.
 You can use it on Facebook, Youtube, LinkedIn, and even Instagram.

-If your content consists of tutorials, you can create Screencast video of it and post it on different channels.
+If your content consists of tutorials, you can create a Screencast video of it and post it on different channels.
 This type of content would be more helpful for your users as they would be seeing it being done practically rather than reading it off your blog.

 You can also create video content of other articles by showing the main points in the video and linking it to the main article.
 This will entice people to read the entire article and will send people from social media to your website.

 Text and Images Make a Good Combination

 Just like creating videos, you can create interesting images that are related to your content.
 The images will include an excerpt of your content that will be a hook to your original content.
 Something like this https://twitter.com/wpblogdottcom/status/1062312902928093185